THE PROCESS TO CONSIDER REDISTRICTING OF LA CITY COUNCIL SEATS HAS BEGUN

 So, what's a city to do?
 We are fortunate to have some dedicated volunteers and staff who area working to establish practices that will improve revenue collection in the city and will reduce expenditures.
 Take a moment to review their work and their recommendations:

 LA CORE: Commission on Revenue Efficiency: In the spring of 2010, the Los Angeles City Council created the Ad Hoc Commission on Revenue Efficiency (CORE) at the initiation of Council President Eric Garcetti to evaluate and recommend improvements in collections, billing and new revenues.
-Comprised of seven volunteer Commissioners, CORE has had more than 25 meetings and hearings to study and develop its Blueprint for Reform of City Collections.
+Comprised of seven volunteer Commissioners, and chaired by volunteer Ron Galperin, CORE has had more than 25 meetings and hearings to study and develop its Blueprint for Reform of City Collections.

 RECOMMENDATIONS -- CORE offers 65 specific Recommendations for reform.
 A summary of priorities: